Henry Cow: Europe

 Henry Cow's music was challenging and uncompromising and this often led to them being accused of deliberately making it unapproachable.
 In a review of Unrest in New Musical Express on 15 June 1974, Neil Spencer called the band "determinedly inaccessible".
 As a result, Henry Cow were virtually ignored in their own country.
-Even Virgin Records, who had started dropping experimental groups in favour of commercial ones, was now showing little to no interest in Henry Cow.
-This led to the group having to continuously make decisions as to whether to continue or not (there certainly were no economic inducements).
+Virgin Records too, having started dropping experimental groups in favour of commercial ones, now showed little to no interest in the band.
+The group continuously considered whether to continue or not; there certainly were no economic inducements.
 Cutler said, "We had to make what amounted to political decisions about the organization of the group and its relation to the commercial structures, and this was bound to be reflected in the music too."
 Henry Cow's anti-capitalist stance was brought on partly out of necessity rather than choice.
-They began working outside the music industry and doing everything for themselves.
+They began working outside the music industry and did everything for themselves.
 They abandoned agencies and managers and stopped looking for approval from the music press.
 Henry Cow quickly became self-sufficient and self-reliant.

 Virtual exiles from their own country, they made mainland Europe their second home where they (and their music) were well received.
 After a concert in Rome in July 1975, Henry Cow remained behind with their truck/bus/mobile home and began meeting local musicians, including progressive rock band Stormy Six, and the PCI (Italian Communist Party).
 The PCI offered them concerts at Festa de L'Unità (large open-air fairs that run every summer all over Italy), and they joined Stormy Six's L'Orchestra, a musicians' co-operative in Milan.
 Each contact they made led to more contacts and soon doors opened for Henry Cow all over Europe.

 While rehearsing for an upcoming tour of Scandinavia in March 1976, John Greaves left the band to start working on the Kew.
 Rhone. project with Peter Blegvad, and Dagmar Krause withdrew due to ill health.
 Committed to the tour, Henry Cow had to perform as a quartet (Hodgkinson, Frith, Cooper and Cutler) and adjust their music accordingly.
 They took the radical option and abandoned composed material completely in favour of pure improvisation.

-In May 1976 Henry Cow compiled a double LP Concerts for a new Norwegian underground label Compendium (re-released later on the budget Virgin sub-label Caroline).
+In May 1976, Henry Cow compiled a double LP Concerts for a new Norwegian underground label Compendium (re-released later on the budget Virgin sub-label Caroline).
 For the first time, they did everything themselves: the mastering, cover design, cutting, pressing and manufacturing.
 The album included an excerpt from one of several concerts performed with guest artist Robert Wyatt in 1975.

 Henry Cow began auditioning for a bass player and found Georgie Born, a classically trained cellist and improviser.
 Even though she had never played bass guitar before, she joined the band in June 1976 and tuned her bass in 5ths like a cello with a lower C. In the interim, the band's compositions, including a new Hodgkinson epic with the working title of "Erk Gah", grew more complex.